pnxtech/umf/umf.md

 A message format specification for use with distributed applications.

 ### Version
-The current version of this specification is: UMF/1.4.5, which introduces the `timeout` keyword.
+The current version of this specification is: UMF/1.4.6, which introduces the `signature` keyword.

 ### License